About Narrow Loops Fly Casting

 My fly fishing journey began in what is now Oil Creek State Park at Columbia Farm, where I lived with my grandparents, adjacent to Oil Creek.

-I started fly fishing around the age of 16 and attended college at Clarion University, where I graduated with a major in Biology.
+I started fly fishing around age 16 and attended Clarion University, where I graduated with a major in Biology.
 During this time, I concentrated on educating myself about the macroinvertebrates found in our local streams and their importance to fly fishers.
-As a result, I gained a vast knowledge of the insects important to fly fishing and the expertise to tie the flies that imitate them.
+As a result, I gained a vast knowledge of the insects important to fly fishing and the expertise to tie the flies that imitate them.<br />My number one passion since graduating from college has been fly fishing, with 55 years of fly fishing experience.
+As a Federation of Fly Fishers (FFF) Certified Casting Instructor, Bob Anderson brings over 40 years of fly fishing expertise to every lesson.
+For more than two decades, he has dedicated himself to teaching the art of the cast, helping anglers of all levels refine their technique.
+Beyond his work as an instructor, Bob is an active member of both the FFF and Trout Unlimited, reflecting his lifelong commitment to the sport and the waters he calls home.”

 Upon retirement in April 2015, I began a journey to become an FFI Certified Fly Casting Instructor.
 This certification requires the completion of 15 different casts, along with gaining the knowledge to recognize casting faults and how to correct them.
 Also included are six different teaching modules.
 With the assistance and expertise of Gary Kell, Master Certified Instructor, I tested at Roscoe, NY, in September 2017 and became certified.
 This rigorous testing includes approximately 2 hours of various types of casts, an hour of teaching, followed by a written exam.